 • when an accused is first brought before a bail justice or the Magistrates’ Court;

 • while an accused is waiting the charges to be heard in court;

 • at the conclusion of a committal hearing in the Magistrates’ Court upon being committed to stand trial in the County Court or Supreme Court;

-• in the County Court or Supreme Court in which an indictable matter is pending;
+• after committal for trial in the County or Supreme Court while an indictable matter is pending;

 • pending an appeal after conviction and sentencing;